 The Lawrence Model Railroad Clubs (LMRC) home is one of the most unique model railroad club houses around.
 The Santa Fe Depot was built in 1906 and was placed on the National Register of Historic Places in 1983.

 It was in 2024 that the LMRC was looking for a new home for the club and the stars were in alignment with the club and the depot.
-With some quick thinking by a few club members and connections with the Santa Fe Trail Historical Society, the depot became the new club house.
+With some quick thinking by a few club members the vacant depot was invested to by the LMRC.

-What makes the new home even a sweeter deal is that the Santa Fe Trail Historical Society has allowed the LMRC to keep the historical artifacts on display!
+What makes the new home even a sweeter deal is that the historic artifacts were left on display so the LMRC has a museum so to speak

 When people enter the LMRC club house, they are stepping back in time as they are greeted by the original ticket counter that existed in 1906.